loading basketball nba ishaan mishra

 To visually express TikTok’s multiplicity and cultural resonance, we introduced the signature glitch effect, symbolizing the convergence of countless subcultures, ideas, and creative voices that define the platform.
 This design language is more than aesthetics; it represents a living ecosystem where a musician’s viral sound can change their life overnight, a comedian’s short-form skit can ignite a movement, and a small business can scale globally from a single post.
 By marrying technical precision with expressive motion, TikTok’s identity communicates a world where creativity is infinite and deeply personal, capturing the emotional impact the platform has had on millions of creators.
 Rooted in the cyan and magenta tones you get in a 3D anamorphic effect, we found a place to root our color system and add motion to the brand system.

 We worked to align every market under one coherent and consistent brand identity that could be instantly recognized anywhere in the world.
 This unity was central to our growth strategy, allowing us to present TikTok as a single, global voice while supporting local adaptations.
 My contribution was to reinforce the vision of one TikTok brand and ensure its values translated across all design decisions.
 As part of the brand guidelines refresh, and in an effort to develop this instant recognizability, we also developed and executed a comprehensive global brand photoshoot designed to equip our teams with a consistent library of imagery for sales decks, motion graphics, and sizzle content.
-Working in close partnership with Shutterstock Studios, we oversaw a photography studio production in North America while also coordinating global shoots with select creators in Brazil, Japan, and other priority markets.
+Working in close partnership with Shutterstock Studios, we oversaw a photography studio production in North America while also coordinating global shoots with select creators in Brazil, Japan, and other priority markets and our internal production teams remotely and often times on site on shoots.

 One of my favorite expansion elements that brought this personality and vibrancy to life in addition to our photography set was our sticker pack.
 I partnered with Crystal Yin and Joy Seet on my design team to guide our team in developing a comprehensive sticker pack that could be used across global markets.
 The goal was to create a versatile set of visual assets that carried TikTok’s energy and personality while remaining adaptable across formats and being eyecatching elements to fill negative space.